-When you’re looking for equipment or real estate for your organization, lease vs buy is a critical analysis that your team must perform.
+When you’re looking for equipment or real estate for your organization, the lease vs buy decision is a critical analysis that your team must perform.
 Whether you decide to lease or buy is dependent on several factors, such as the type of item you’re debating over (real estate or equipment), the fair value of the asset, how you want your company financials to look over time, and the amount of capital your business currently has.
 Sometimes, the right decision is hard to come to, so a lease vs buy calculator is helpful in making the right choice.
 Below are some advantages to both leasing and buying.

 When you’re performing your lease vs buy analysis, there are several questions you must ask yourself:

 No matter your industry, every business has certain equipment they must have in order to get the job done.
 Some types of equipment, such as computers, will need to be updated in a semi-regular time frame, and having a lease allows your team to stay up to date.
 Additionally, things like forklifts, golf carts, and other tools can be expensive.
 Leasing them allows you to use them without exorbitant fees.